 What Is Noise is an award-winning ensemble that has performed throughout the United States.
 The ensemble made its Carnegie Hall debut in May of 2014 as part of their “American Stories” concert tour that included performances in Florida, South Carolina, North Carolina, Virginia, and New York.
 Their debut album “Equivocal Duration” was released in 2019 through Centaur Records.
 What Is Noise is a 501(c)(3) non-profit organization that is passionate about building community through music by performing culturally relevant concerts that connect audiences with musicians and composers of their time.
 The sextet remains a strong advocate for new music and educational outreach.

 What Is Noise has worked with composers Ellen Taaffe Zwilich, Don Freund, Lansing McLoskey, David T. Little, Edward Knight, Tania Leon, Katherine Hoover, and Jennifer Higdon among others.
-The ensemble has performed at a variety of venues including concerts at the Florida State University Biennial Festival of New Music, University of North Carolina at Chapel Hill, University of North Carolina at Asheville, George Mason University, Furman University, the University of Missouri, Longy School of Music at Bard College, and Hope College among others.
+The ensemble has performed at a variety of venues including concerts at the Florida State University Biennial Festival of New Music, Berklee College of Music, University of North Carolina at Chapel Hill, University of North Carolina at Asheville, George Mason University, Furman University, the University of Missouri, Longy School of Music at Bard College, and Hope College among others.
 What Is Noise was featured as artists-in-residence with the Arts and Humanities Council of Montgomery County in Maryland for 2018-2019 and ensemble-in-residence at the 2015 Taneycomo Festival Orchestra in Branson, MO and the guest artist in residence for the 2016 Young Composers Competition at Webster University in St. Louis, MO.
-What Is Noise is also a proud member of Chamber Music America.

 What Is Noise have been described as an ensemble that is “precise, expressive, and convincing” (Composer Joshua William Mills).
 An ensemble that “demands your attention again and again” (Violinist Benjamin Sung).
 What Is Noise has “the kind of energy and ability to project ideas that really captivates an audience” (Composer Don Freund).
 “Their technical skill and nuanced expression left me speechless” (Composer Al Kovach).